John Charlton (jockey)

-John "Johnny" or "Jack" Charlton (1829–1862) was a British jockey, most famous for winning an Oaks/Derby double on Blink Bonny, only the second filly to complete the feat.
+John Charlton (1829–1862) was a British jockey, most famous for winning an Oaks/Derby double on Blink Bonny, only the second filly to achieve the feat.

 Early career

 Charlton was born at Stranton near West Hartlepool to the landlord of the Blacksmith's Arms.
 Despite this birthplace, he would later come to consider himself "all but Yorkshire".

 He trained as a jockey with Bob Johnson in Middleham, then moved to a Mr. Armstrong in Richmond, and then to John Scott in Whitewall, where he completed his training.
 He rode trials for Scott, and began to race-ride, but the relationship was strained, and Charlton was dismissed from Scott's yard, with a companion, under suspicion that he had "got at" stable favourite Newminster, even though evidence for this is scant.

 The dismissal did not hold him back, and his first major successes came in 1853, when he won both the 1,000 Guineas on Mentmore Lass and the Doncaster Cup on Hungerford, both owned by Baron Meyer de Rothschild.
 Hungerford was Charlton's favourite horse, and as well as the Doncaster Cup, he also won the Northamptonshire Stakes and Great Yorkshire Handicap on it.
 He also rode the promising, but ultimately disappointing, Orestes.

 In 1854, he went very close to a Derby/Oaks double.
 He won the Oaks on Mincemeat, but could only make second in the Derby on King Tom, although it is suggested he might have won had the horse been fully fit.

 When in the south he rode for Rothschild, but while in the north he ended up riding for the I'Anson stable.
 In 1857, he had a dispute with Baron Rothschild, and took up a ride for William I'Anson – Blink Bonny.